hpi-swa-teaching/AnimationsEditor/README.md

 ![saving](https://i.vgy.me/4z61Rj.gif)

 #### Load animation
 Load in a previously saved animation by pressing *Load JSON*.
+You first have to activate all properties that where used in the JSON in order to edit the keyframes of the saved animation.

 ![loading](https://i.vgy.me/afa54q.gif)